digitallawyer/openlegaldictionary/_definitions/a-fortiori.md

 ---
 title: A Fortiori
+letter: A
 permalink: "/definitions/a-fortiori.html"
 body: By a stronger reason.
-A term used in logic to denote an argument to the effect that because one ascertained fact exists, therefore another, which is In-cluded in it, or analogous to it. and which is less Improbable, unusual, or surprising, must also exist
+A term used in logic to denote an argument to the effect that because one ascertained fact exists, therefore another, which is included in it, or analogous to it. and which is less Improbable, unusual, or surprising, must also exist
 published_at: '2018-07-07'
 layout: post
 ---